Packet Latency of Deterministic Broadcasting in Adversarial Multiple Access Channels: A Review of Deterministic Broadcast Algorithms

 We obtain new algorithms by modifying \textsc{RRW} and \textsc{SRR} so that packets are categorized into ``old'' and ``new.''
-Packets categorized as ``new'' become eligible for transmissions only after the packets categorized as ``old'' have been heard.
-Formally, an execution is structured as a sequence of conceptual phases, which are contiguous segments of rounds of dynamic length, and then the notions of old versus new packets are implemented through them.
+Intuitively, packets categorized as ``new'' become eligible for transmissions only after all the packets categorized as ``old'' have been heard.
+Formally, an execution is structured as a sequence of conceptual phases, which are contiguous segments of rounds of dynamic length, and then the notions of old versus new packets are defined with respect to them.

-A \emph{phase} is defined as a full cycle made by the conceptual token to visit all stations.
-No additional communication is needed to mark a transition to a new phase.
-The ``older-go-first'' principle is implemented through phases by having packets injected in a given phase transmitted in the next phase.
-Similarly, the definition of old versus new packets is implemented by phases.
-For a given phase, packets are \emph{old} when they have been injected in the previous phase, and the packets injected in the current phase are considered \emph{new} for the duration of the phase.
-When a new phase begins, old packets have already been heard on the channel and new ones immediately graduate to old.
+A \emph{phase} is defined as a full cycle made by the conceptual token visiting the stations.
+No additional communication is needed to mark a transition to a new phase as all the stations can detect this by monitoring the position of the virtual token.
+A token leaves a station holding it after the station has transmitted all its old packets while new packets may remain waiting for the next token's visit.
+In a given phase, packets are \emph{old} when they had been injected in the previous phase, and packets injected in the current phase are considered \emph{new} for the duration of the phase.
+If a new phase begins, the old packets have already been heard on the channel and the new ones immediately graduate to becoming old.
+This means that the ``old-go-first'' principle is implemented by having packets injected in a given phase transmitted only in the next phase.
+In particular, the first phase does not include any transmissions of packets, as all the packets, if any, are new.

-Algorithm \textsc{Older-First-Round-Robin-Withholding} (\textsc{OF-RRW}) operates similarly as \textsc{RRW}, except that when a station gets access to the channel by transmitting successfully, then the station unloads all the old packets while the new packets stay in the queue.

-Algorithm \textsc{Older-First-Search-Round-Robin} (\textsc{OF-SRR}) operates similarly as \textsc{SRR}, except that the search is for old packets only.
-When a new phase begins, then all old packets have been processed already.
+Specifically, algorithm \textsc{Old-First-Round-Robin-Withholding} (\textsc{OF-RRW}) operates by manipulating the token similarly as algorithm \textsc{RRW} does, except that when a station gets access to the channel by transmitting successfully, then the station unloads all the old packets, while new packets stay in the queue when the token is passed to the next station.
+Algorithm \textsc{Old-First-Search-Round-Robin} (\textsc{OF-SRR}) performs search similarly as algorithm \textsc{SRR} does, except that searching is for old packets only while new ones are ignored for the duration of a phase.
+This approach is also applied to algorithm \textsc{JRRW$(J)$} for channels with jamming, as explained next.